 5. ECG stress test (ECG au repos interprété)

-An eye examination is also being required.
-The eye exam has to be completed before the medical examination is scheduled.
-Results of the eye examination will be forwarded to the medical lab prior to the medical testing.
+An eye examination is also required.
+The eye exam has to be completed before the medical examination is scheduled and results will be forwarded to the medical lab prior to the medical testing.

 John Abbott College is affiliated with the Service régional d’admission du Montréal métropolitain (SRAM) and uses its online application service.